 The only problem Cells At Work!
 Season 2 is the lack of source material in the main manga series.
 With only 15 chapters unadapted, there are barely enough stories for producing the Cells At Work!
 Season 2 anime.

-The second season will still be a full-length season, but the only way to extend the main anime series is to supplement from side stories from Bacteria At Work! and Cells That Don’t Work!
+That’s the reason the second season will only be 8 episodes long.
+The only way David Production could have extended the main anime series was to supplement from side stories from Bacteria At Work! and Cells That Don’t Work!

 Although the main series has not been continued in over a year, the popular manga series inspired multiple spin-offs in 2017.
 The Bacteria At Work!
 (Hataraku Saikin) manga by Haruyuki Kichida is a story about good bacteria and bad bacteria waging war in the intestines.